Nadex Refrains From Listing Certain Contracts

 -

-Only the AUD/USD, EUR/USD, and GBP/USD 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm ET expiration time on trade date May 4, 2020.
+No EUR/JPY, GBP/JPY, or USD/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 6, 2020.

 -

-The USD/CAD 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:10pm ET expiration time on trade date May 4, 2020.
+No GBP/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 7, 2020.

 -

-The EUR/JPY, GBP/JPY and USD/JPY 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:25pm ET expiration time on trade date May 4, 2020.
+No GBP/JPY or GBP/USD 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 8, 2020.

+No Daily, Weekly or Intraday Natural Gas Binary contracts were listed May 4 through May 6, 2020.Daily and Intraday Natural Gas Binary contracts were relisted beginning on May 7, 2020.

 Should you have any questions or require further information, please contact the Compliance Department.